vacp2p/rfc-index/codex/marketplace.md

 `reward`

-- SHOULD be a token known to the network.
+- it MUST be a token known to the network.
 - it MUST be paid directly to storage providers who fill slots for the `duration` of the request

 `collateral`